bfichera/shgpy/docsrc/source/tutorial/fitting_tutorial.rst

 A variant of the basinhopping algorithm which is also included in :mod:`shgpy.fformfit` is :func:`shgpy.fformfit.dual_annealing_fit`.
 See the API documentation for more information.

 Before concluding this tutorial, let me add one more comment about one important capability of this software.
 Once the fitting routine has finished generating the appropriate energy cost expression using ``fform`` and ``fdat``, it turns it into C code using ``sympy.utilities.codegen`` and compiles a shared object file, which it runs using ``ctypes`` during the fitting process.
 This drastically reduces computation time for complicated fitting functions, for which I've found ``sympy.lambdify`` to be extremely slow.
 As a result, if you want to save the generated shared object file and then load it for the next simulation, you can use the ``save_cost_func_filename`` and ``load_cost_func_filename`` options (and those related to them) in the fitting routines of :mod:`shgpy.fformfit`.
 If you'd like to generate the cost function without running the fitting routine directly afterwards (as opposed to running them in series, which, for backwards-compatibility, is what the aforementioned :mod:`shgpy.fformfit` routines do), use :func:`shgpy.fformfit.gen_cost_func`.

+Furthermore, if you have a cost function generated by :func:``shgpy.fformfit.gen_cost_func``, you can then use the extensive set of routines in ``scipy.optimize`` (or even a different ``scipy.optimize`` wrapper, like LMFIT) to write your own specialized fitting procedure.
+These days, when I do RA-SHG fitting in my own research, I almost never use the wrapper functions in :mod:``shgpy.fformfit`` like :func:``shgpy.fformfit.basinhopping_fit``; rather, I generate a cost function with :func:``shgpy.fformfit.gen_cost_func`` (or, for even more control, a model function using :func:``shgpy.fformfit.get_model_func``), and then use LMFIT to minimize that cost function.
+Setting up LMFIT for this purpose is beyond the scope of this tutorial, but basic examples can be found in ``examples/fit_model_func_example.py`` and ``examples/fit_cost_func_example.py``.

 Conclusion
 ----------